The Birds of America: Public exhibitions

 In 2022, the National Museum of Scotland hosted a major Audubon exhibition, exhibiting a copy of the book, along with prints from their archive and emphasizing the book's historical ties with Edinburgh.

-One of the original books was bought by Laurance Spelman Rockefeller, who had each plate individually framed.
-They are all hanging throughout the public areas of the Woodstock Inn, in Woodstock, Vermont, which he built in 1969.

 Paisley Museum and Art Gallery, in Paisley, Scotland, has the four volume elephant folio of Birds of America.

 The Royal College of Physicians and Surgeons in Glasgow, Scotland holds one volume which is on display in the library, together with an interactive version.

 Two copies are on permanent display on the mezzanine level of the Beinecke Rare Book & Manuscript Library at Yale University.

+The Havell copy of "Birds of America"—so named because it was the personal copy of Audubon's engraver Robert Havell—is on permanent exhibit in Watkinson Library at Trinity College, Connecticut.
+Audubon scholars Waldemar Fries and Susanne Low have each attested to the high quality of Trinity’s copy, Fries proclaiming it “probably the finest extant” example of Audubon’s work and Low stating that it “has perhaps the most subtle and true-to-life colors” of the surviving copies.
+Each week at Watkinson Library a new plate is revealed in an event called "Flipping the Bird."
+In September of 2022 the library completed its decade-long progress through all four volumes of "Birds of America" and began again with Plate I of volume one.